 |Posted on Thu, 16 May 2013, 03:36:34 PM in Home buying tips|

 These days, it can be quite exciting to go shopping for a new home, but it can be problematic as well.
 There are tons of homes on the market, and many of them might have sat dormant or abandoned for a long time before you have come to look at them.
-Because of the housing market trouble, you might be surprised at what you find, in both a good and a bad way.
-For that reason, it's vital that you keep your eyes open and check into certain things when you are considering purchasing a new home.
+You might be surprised at what you find in both a good and a bad way.
+It's vital that you keep your eyes open and check into certain things when you are considering purchasing a new home.

 The very first place that you should look when you are thinking about buying a home is the outside of the home.
 Not only can you find evidence of larger, internal problems by looking at the outside of the house carefully, but you can also get a good idea of how well the previous owners took care of the home you are interested in.
 Here are a few things that you should look at when you are outside the home.